 Jeanette Bradley has been an urban planner, an apprentice pastry chef, and the artist-in-residence for a traveling art museum on a train.
 Her debut picture book LOVE, MAMA was published by Roaring Brook Press in 2018.
 It contains no cities, pastries, or trains, but was made with lots of love.
-She is also co-editor and illustrator of the forthcoming anthology NO VOICE TOO SMALL: FOURTEEN YOUNG AMERICANS MAKING CHANGE (Charlesbridge, 2020) and illustrator of WHEN THE BABIES CAME TO STAY (Viking, 2020).
+She is also co-editor and illustrator of the forthcoming anthology NO VOICE TOO SMALL: FOURTEEN YOUNG AMERICANS MAKING HISTORY (Charlesbridge, 2020) and illustrator of WHEN THE BABIES CAME TO STAY (Viking, 2020).
 Jeanette lives in Rhode Island with her wife and kids.

 Jeanette is represented by Emily Mitchell of Wernick & Pratt.